zelebwr/Sisop-1-2025-IT05/README.md

     sleep 1
 done
 ```
-Fetches data from the Affirmations API and removes the first and last lines and unnecessary characters from the API response
+Fetches data from the Affirmations API and removes the first and last lines and unnecessary characters from the API response.
+The loop prints each affirmation with a 1-second delay.

 #### Here's the result:
 ![Speak to Me](./assets/soal_3/Speak-to-Me.png "Speak to Me")

-The loop prints each affirmation with a 1-second delay.

 ### 2. Track : On the Run
 >  Mode Details : Displays a loading animation with a progress bar